Malibu-Newton Canyon AVA: Climate

 precipitation of the nearby lowland stations.
 Furthermore, the greatest monthly precipitation during the rainy season is from 1.5 to 3.0 times as great as that for the lowland stations.
 Precipitation is concentrated in the winter months.
 The average annual rainfall is about 24 in, with approximately 12 percent occurring from the months of April to October.
 The viticultural area experiences typical low temperatures in the winter time, just above freezing temperatures.
 Infrequent winter freezes have been known to occur during the dormant winter growing cycle.
 In summary, the petition states that the viticultural area is characterized by an isolated microclimate that captures the favorable climatic conditions necessary for premium wine grape growing.
 In contrast, the petitioner states that the surrounding areas found on the oceanside of the Santa Monica Mountains (i.e, Malibu, Oxnard, Santa Monica) are uniformly cool and overcast.
 Surrounding inland areas found on the leeside of the Santa Monica Mountains (i.e, Thousand Oaks, Agoura and Woodland Hills) are uniformly hot and dry.
+The plant hardiness zones are 10a to 10b.